 of the cemetery.

-known ghost haunt this cemetery, there is
+Other know and unknown ghost haunt this cemetery, there is

 a ghost called by some Henry.
 This haunted

 Cemetery Ghost story tells that he gave his

 tomb to the lady who owned a boarding house

 to keep the papers for him if he died.
 Local

 workers for the cemetery say she sold the